amitlzkpa/eaip-parser/README.md

 # eAIP Parser
 The parser scans the eAIP portal and exports the information to json files.
-[eAIP](https://aim-india.aai.aero/eaip) is the platform that [AAI](https://www.aai.aero) manages for public information about aviation infrastructure in India.
+[eAIP](https://aim-india.aai.aero/eaip) is the platform that [AAI](https://www.aai.aero) manages for public information about aeronautical infrastructure in India.
 The information is published on their web page in html tables.
 The parser scans the portal and extracts relevant information.
-The parser converts the coordinates from the eAIP portal to a mapping decimal coordinates.
+The parser converts the coordinates from the eAIP portal to decimal geographic coordinates.
-The parser is written in Javascript and published as an open source project.
+It is a nodejs project with an open license.
-Published information includes important elements of India's aeronautical infrastructure.
+Published information includes important elements like:
-Eg:
 - Airports
 - Airspaces
 - Communication Frequencies